Daily Dose Of ‘General Hospital’ For Tuesday: Shiloh Pushes Jason’s Buttons

 — General Hospital (@GeneralHospital) March 26, 2019

 Meanwhile, Olivia threw a surprise party for Dante.
-He was on edge the whole time as his mind kept wondering back to his nightmare of shooting his wife.
+He was on edge the whole time as his mind kept wandering back to his nightmare of shooting his wife.
 Lulu is starting to sense that something is definitely off with her husband.
 After everyone left, his rage got the best of him as he overturned the party table.
-Lulu later found Dante fast asleep and that’s when she made the terrifying discovery of whip marks on Dante’s back.
+Lulu later found Dante fast asleep, and that’s when she made the terrifying discovery of whip marks on Dante’s back.

 Peter ran into Anna as she was crying over Griffin’s goodbye letter.
 He asked if she was okay.
 She started to say that Griffin was like a son to her, but Peter cut her off.
-They banter back and forth with Peter accusing Anna of wanting a relationship out of obligation.
-She reinforces that she did the right thing in giving him up years ago.
-He doesn’t quite understand how she, Anna Devane, could do that.
+They bantered back and forth, with Peter accusing Anna of wanting a relationship out of obligation.
+She reinforced that she did the right thing in giving him up years ago, and he doesn’t quite understand how she, Anna Devane, could do that.

 Does Peter have it in him to forgive Anna?
 Tune into an emotional, new #GH – STARTING NOW on ABC! @finolahughes @wesramsey #GH55 pic.twitter.com/kE9lKg5VOz